coder/redjet/README.md

 ## Limitations

-- redjet does not have tidy support for client side caching.
+- redjet does not have convenient support for client side caching.
 But, the redjet API is flexible enough that a client could implement it themselves by following the instructions [here](https://redis.io/docs/manual/client-side-caching/#two-connections-mode).
 - RESP3 is not supported.
 Practically, this means that connections aren't multiplexed, and other Redis libraries may perform better in high-concurrency